 Agriculture in Telangana, which is a major contributor economically for the state, is at a crossroads.
 Farmers in the region are adopting new methods of farming to increase their productivity while also ensuring sustainability.
 Biotechnology has the potential to resolve the key issues of low agricultural productivity, climatic changes, and high cost of production.
 In the absence of policy initiatives, however, there would be no support for these innovations, and their possibilities would indeed be lost.

-The calls for the adoption of biotechnology, as with all things, are controversial, particularly due to fears about safety, environmental issues, and market monopolisation.
+The calls for the adoption of biotechnology, as with all things, are controversial, particularly due to fears about safety, environmental issues, and market monopolization.
 Nevertheless, agricultural specialists argue that biotechnology safety and usefulness have been proven through ample research and practice on the ground.
 Moreover, experts highlight that dependency on myths or fear of change values other than logic can halt innovations within Indian agriculture, which could be regrettable.

 During a media interaction, the farmers pushed the government to create an atmosphere where a scientific attitude may be welcome, instead of hostile.
 They insisted on the development of new scientific regulatory policies which enable the use of new technologies in agriculture while restricting compliance to safety and quality transparency provisions.